Saudi Arabia–United States relations: Jamal Khashoggi assassination

 After weeks of denial, Saudi Arabia accepted that Khashoggi died at the Saudi consulate in Istanbul during a "fistfight."
 Adel al-Jubeir described the journalist's death as a "murder" and a "tremendous mistake.", but he denied the knowledge of whereabouts of the body.
 Following the case, the U.S. promised to revoke the visas of Saudi nationals responsible for Khashoggi's death.

-In November 2018, Trump defended Saudi Arabia, despite the country's involvement in the killing of Khashoggi.
+In November 2018, Trump defended Saudi Arabia, despite the country's involvement in the killing of Jamal Khashoggi.
 Due to the circumstances at the time, experts said it was impossible for Mohammad bin Salman to visit Washington or have a direct relationship with the Trump administration.

 However, in November 2018, relations between the United States and Saudi Arabia re-strengthened when Trump nominated John Abizaid, a retired U.S. army general who spoke Arabic, as U.S. ambassador to the country.
 Saudi Arabia also brought a fresh face on board by appointing their first female ambassador, Princess Reema bint Bandar Al Saud, to help calm relations in the wake of Khashoggi's death.

 On December 12, 2018, the United States Senate Committee on Foreign Relations approved a resolution to suspend Yemen conflict-related weapon sales to Saudi Arabia and to impose sanctions on people obstructing humanitarian access in Yemen.
 Senator Lindsey Graham said, "This sends a global message that just because you're an ally of the United States, you can't kill with impunity.
 The relationship with Saudi Arabia is not working for America.
 It is more of a burden than an asset."

 On April 8, 2019, U.S. Secretary of State Mike Pompeo announced that 16 Saudi nationals involved in Khashoggi's murder, including Mohammed bin Salman's close aid Saud al-Qahtani, have been barred from entering the U.S.